 Reason is that UDP is a one-way street with checksums only; no handshakes, no acknowledgements, no sequence numbers, nothing… While this makes things performing and responsive, it comes with a site effect: when not behaving as expected, their respective vendors are responsible for analyzing and fixing things.
 This is because the error handling is done within the client- and server-side of these services and applications; assuming healthy hosts and healthy networks.

 It is because of these assumptions that you would need to check if the hosts and networks are indeed healthy.
-Despite these application and vendor specific algorithms, there are still a few things we can do with our Wire Data approach.
+Despite these application and vendor specific algorithms, there are still a few things we can do with our TCP session data approach.

 Checking the health of the networks